 Those of you who know about Mississippi architects will have figured out that ELMalvaney isn’t my real name.
 Edgar Lucian Malvaney is one of my favorite architects, and for a variety of reasons, I’ve adopted his name as my pen name.
 I started the blog, and serve as administrator and author.

 I have lived in Maryland, Mississippi, Virginia, Louisiana, Massachusetts and Washington, D.C. with lots of time in Florida as well.
 I love to travel–over 60 countries if you stretch the limit a bit (how does one define a visit?).
 I earned my B.S. in Interior Design at LSU in 1987, and have worked in hotel management for too many years to mention.
 I am a self-described hotel, restaurant and travel nut, and photography is my newest craze.

 I joined MissPres as an author in September 2009.

-I am from the Shoals area of Alabama (which comprises the cities of Florence, Muscle Shoals, Sheffield, and Tuscumbia) and am currently attending Mississippi State University in Starkville.
+I am from the Shoals area of Alabama (which comprises the cities of Florence, Muscle Shoals, Sheffield, and Tuscumbia) and graduated from Mississippi State University in Starkville.
 I bring to this blog a wide ranging amount of reading on American, specifically Southern, architecture.